Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Existing Domain Migration

 An existing domain migration is one in which your root domain remains the same.
 This often includes a redesign, CMS update, or URL/hierarchy restructure.
-Of the three types of migration available, an existing domain migration is one that should have the least impact on search performance (the expected migration time is 1-14 days depending upon site size) but can be dangerous if not carried out correctly.
+Of the three types of migration available, an existing domain migration should have the least impact on search performance (the expected migration time is 1-14 days depending upon site size) but can be dangerous if not carried out correctly.

 Risks include technical changes, content alterations, URL restructuring, and hierarchy changes.